Buy Dicyclomine, Generic Bentyl, Online at Our US Internet Pharmacy

 Store it at room temperature and away from excess heat and excessive moisture.
 Do not store Bentyl in the bathroom.

 Throw away if outdated or no longer needed.
 Talk to your pharmacist about the proper disposal.

-want a prescription, no prescription (non prescription) or over the counter (OTC) drug, you can be confident when you purchase
+want a prescription, no prescription (non prescription) or over the counter (OTC) medication, you can be confident when you purchase

-drugs and medicine at our on line, mail order drug store.
+medicine and drugs at our on line, mail order drug store.
 Compare our prescription

 Read about us.